 After my mother’s death I was brought up by my maternal grandparents, James and Agnes Rutherford at 58 Hawthornvale on the edge of Newhaven, Edinburgh’s fishing village.
 The flat was three stories up in a sandstone tenement and I shared a room with my sister, Louise.

 My memories are of a fairly happy childhood in a loving, somewhat old fashioned Presbyterian household - no ball games on a Sunday, no cinema visits, no playing cards, no alcohol except for very occasional medicinal purposes.
 We went to church twice on a Sunday.
-My grandfather was a joiner and limped badly from a leg wound received in the Great War.
+My grandfather was a joiner and limped badly from a leg wound received at work.
 He was the Kirk Beadle and sometimes played the organ at the church service.
 He also had a concertina, a ukulele and a samurai sword (a war trophy).
 He would let me play with the first two but not the sword.
 I’m ashamed to admit that I sold the sword years later as an impoverished student trying to survive till the next student grant.
 The small box room doubled as his workshop and my toy store.
 Pride of place went to my model yacht which he had lovingly made for me.
 I have happy memories of going to Inverleith Park with him to sail it on the pond.
 My grandmother was kind, loving, but very protective and smothering.
 My sister probably was at an age where she suffered most as a result.
 I learned many years later that my grandmother had been a very bright young woman with potential for an academic career but had had to leave school and go into service.
 She came from the neighbouring village of Musselburgh.

 Newhaven was a very close knit community still organised around the fishing industry - fishermen, fishwives, fish market.
 The houses with outside stairs were of the old Flemish style and all the women had Christian names that were male derivatives - Henrietta, Jamesina, Davidina, Williamina.
 Another custom was to add the wife’s maiden surname after her husband’s surname to help with identification.
 A large number of Newhaven families shared just a few surnames - Liston, Rutherford, Wilson, Noble, Lyle, Flucker.
 One stair in Hawthornvale had no fewer than six Wilsons for the postman to cope with.
 Harvest was a festival of the sea and pageants were regular events with the Queen arriving by boat in the harbour.
 The children would dress in wellies and sou’westers and the Fishwives Choir sing ‘Caller Herrin’.
 The Rechabites Friendly Society held sway providing an insurance scheme, savings club and promoting temperance.
 I grew up on a very healthy diet of fish, eggs, potatoes and rabbit (how did it all go wrong?)
 Food was from the market or the Co-op and my grandfather’s brother Henry, who was a baker, brought a box of cakes every Friday.
-Our one concession to modernity was the TV which grandad bought for the Coronation in 1953, selling his beloved Morris car to do it.
+Our one concession to modernity was the TV which grandad bought for the Coronation in 1953, selling his beloved car to do it.
 The Coronation was the only occasion I ever remember having neighbours in the house.
 They crammed in as ours was the only television in the stair.
 Apart from that we kept ourselves to ourselves while observing neighbourly niceties.
 We didn’t have a lot in common with the neighbours.
 One was an ex footballer who was violent to his wife when drunk, the Knights were the only Catholics in the village - or so it seemed to us, the Cooks were strong Labour supporters.
 At that tender age it was impossible for me to work out who met with most disapproval from my grandparents.

 I loved watching children’s television in the afternoons when I got home from school.
 My favourites were the cowboy programmes - the Lone Ranger, Hopalong Cassidy, the Cisco Kid and Roy Rogers.
 Roy Rogers, Dale Evans and Trigger came to Leith while I was at Primary, visiting Dunforth House nearby, a home for orphans who all attended Victoria Primary in Newhaven.
 When the TV programmes were over, out would come my cowboy outfit and the episodes would be rerun in every room of the house.
 In those days TV went off air after the children’s programmes and only came back on for a few hours in the evening.
 My grandfather would pronounce a verdict of ‘tripe’ and ‘rubbish’ on most of it.
 My first awareness of any social disadvantage was when schoolboy chat turned to the most popular programmes on the new ITV.
 The disadvantage of grandad getting that TV back in 1953 was that we could never afford to get a new one that could receive Scottish Television.
 I doubt if they would have approved anyway.